RakhithJK/jgm-pandoc-wiki/Using-pandoc-to-produce-reveal.js-slides.md

     tar -xzvf master.tar.gz
     mv reveal.js-master reveal.js

+To provide local reveal assets to the slide deck, add a flag like `-V revealjs-url=./reveal.js` to your pandoc call.

 You can skip the above step by referencing the reveal.js URL when calling pandoc later.
-To do that, add the `-V revealjs-url=http://lab.hakim.se/reveal-js` option in your `pandoc` call.
-Note that in this case, you will require Internet access to show your slides, and that they will not be standalone.
+To do that, add the `-V revealjs-url=http://lab.hakim.se/reveal-js` option in your `pandoc` call. **Note:** in this case, you will require Internet access to show your slides, and that they will not be standalone.

 Now, create a file called `myslides.md` with your content.
 It may optionally include a YAML front matter for title, author, and date: